hunter-college-ossd-spr-2020/firefox-addon-activity/team_6.md

 2. What is the purpose of the `LICENSE` file?
 Does it need to be in a repository?

-   The 'LICENSE' file contains the license for the project.
+   The `LICENSE` file contains the license for the project.
 Said license determines what can and can't be done with the project.

 3. What is the purpose of the `CONTRIBUTING.md` file?

-   The 'CONTRIBUTING.md' file shows would-be contributors the types of contributions needed, the specific protocol used for contributing, acceptable forms contributions should have, and how the contribution process works.
-It might include links to coding style guidelines for example or other documentation that a contributor needs to read before working on the project.
+   The `CONTRIBUTING.md` file shows would-be contributors the types of contributions needed, the specific protocol used for contributing, acceptable forms contributions should have, and how the contribution process works.
+It might include links to coding style guidelines or other documentation that a contributor needs to read before working on the project.

 4. Describe one type of contribution to this repository that does not require writing any code.